 Upon completion of the I-Corps Site Program, participants are eligible to apply for the National I-Corps program (an intensive 6-week NSF training with the opportunity to be awarded a $50,000 grant) as well as many other funding opportunities.
 Non-university-based teams will need to include at least one team member based at a university for grant administration purposes.

 Applications are open year round.
-The next workshop will begin January 2018.
-Dates and times of the workshop are tentatively scheduled for Wednesday, January 17 and 24 and February 14 and 21 from 5pm-8pm.
+The next workshop will begin August 2018.
+Dates of the workshop are tentatively scheduled for Thursday, August 2, 9, 16, and 23.

 Who is I-Corps For?